-Section 2.2: Federal Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$104,113,424)
+Section 2.2: Federal Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$91,243,193)

-U.S. Army Corps of Engineers Construction (\$37,627,000)
+U.S. Army Corps of Engineers Construction (\$30,570,000)

-Central and Southern Florida Project (\$20,663,000)
+Central and Southern Florida Project (\$14,792,000)

-NOTE: The \$37,627,000 indicated above does not reflect \$86,115,000 in funding requested for CERP projects, which is reported in Section 2.1.
+NOTE: The \$30,570,000 indicated above does not reflect \$75,430,000 in funding requested for CERP projects, which is reported in Section 2.1.

-South Dade County, C-111 Project(\$19,663,000)
+South Dade County, C-111 Project(\$13,792,000)

 This project consists of modifications to the C&SF Project to provide more natural hydrologic conditions in Taylor Slough and to minimize damaging flood releases to Barnes Sound/Manatee Bay, while maintaining flood protection for adjacent agricultural lands.
-The FY 2016 activities include continuing construction of the North Detention Area and initiation of construction on the L-31W Partial Canal Backfill.
+The FY 2017 activities include continue the Post Authorization Change Report, continuing construction of the North Detention Area, continue construction on the L-31W Partial Canal Backfill, and initiate construction of the Flow-way Berms, weirs, and L-357W crossing.

-West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1 East Project)(\$1,000,000) This project consists of design and construction of the C-51/STA 1E project to provide flood control for the western C-51 basin, provide water quality enhancement, and restore a portion of the historic Everglades flows.
-FY 2016 activities include completing construction on the culvert repairs at STA 1E.
+West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1 East Project)(\$1,000,000)

+This project consists of design and construction of the C-51/STA 1E project to provide flood control for the western C-51 basin, provide water quality enhancement, and restore a portion of the historic Everglades flows.
+FY 2017 activities include completing construction on the gate repairs at STA 1E.
-Kissimmee River Restoration (\$16,964,000)

-This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
-The FY 2016 activities include initiation of the construction on the Reach 2 and Reach 3 Backfills.
+Kissimmee River Restoration (\$15,778,000) This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
+The FY 2017 activities include continuation of the construction on the Reach 2 and Reach 3 Backfills and initiation of the construction of the S-69 Weir.

-Modified Water Deliveries (MWD) to Everglades National Park

-The MWD project involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
-The project consists of structural features with the intended purpose of restoring conveyance between WCAs north of ENP and the Shark River Slough within the park.
+Modified Water Deliveries (MWD) to Everglades National Park The MWD project involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
+The project consists of structural features with the intended purpose of restoring conveyance between WCA 3, north of ENP and the Shark River Slough within the park.
 It will also provide flood mitigation to the 8.5 Square Mile Area, a residential area adjacent to the park expansion boundary in the East Everglades.
-The FY 2016 activities include continuation of operational testing to optimize water management operations, which will ultimately be needed in the development of a final operational plan.
+The FY 2017 activities include continuation of operational testing to optimize water management operations, which will ultimately be needed in the development of a final operational plan for the constructed features from the canal 111 (C-111) South Dade and MWD projects.

-U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$5,690,000)
+U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$5,706,000)